 If we want to live well through this time of change we can’t just do more of what worked in the past.
 We need a new approach to leading ourselves and other people through times of massive change.

 Nassim Nicholas Taleb’s third book gives a hint of what that might look like.
-Called “Antifragile: Things that gain from disorder,” it defines a new word.

-Paraphrasing, Taleb says that:
+Summarising his argument, Taleb says that: